 Voting early ensures that last-minute problems, long lines at the polls, voter disinformation, and confusing election laws can’t stop Americans from casting their ballot.
 Over 220 million Americans have options to vote ahead of Election Day by mail or in person, and we’re excited to be hosting an event to help ensure people in our community have the tools they need to cast their ballot early.
 Learn more about Vote Early Day and find your options to vote early at voteearlyday.org.

-We hope that we can count on you to join us!
+We hope that we can count on you to join us for our Campus Takeover event!
 Sign up to join us by clicking here [sign-up link].
 We will follow up with more details closer to the day, and in the meantime please don’t hesitate to reach out to [contact info] with any questions.

 All the best,